 This letter has to be signed by the PhD candidate and the promotor.
 It is allowed to e-mail a signed scan of this letter to: promovendi@wur.nl

-To the Rector Magnificus of Wageningen University c/o Doctorate secretariat of PhD services (bode 15) Att. of ms. D. Alkema / ms. J. Sloot Droevendaalsesteeg 2 6708 PB Wageningen
+To the Rector Magnificus of Wageningen University c/o PhD office (bode 15) Att. of ms. J. Kuijper / ms. J. Sloot Droevendaalsesteeg 2 6708 PB Wageningen

 Dear Rector Magnificus,